-Professional Employees Association Supplementary Benefits
+Professional Employees Association (PEA) supplementary benefits

-PEA Employee Health Spending Account (Policy 50594)
+PEA Health Spending Account (policy 50594)

 This benefit enables you to claim for 100% of covered expenses under your HSA, such as eligible medical expenses not covered under the extended health or dental plan and top-up expenses not fully covered like deductibles and co-payment amounts.
-The list of eligible expenses and dependent family members follows the Canada Revenue Agency (CRA) income tax guidelines, which are broader than under your benefits plan.

-- If applicable, you can claim funds from your HSA after submitting your claim to your extended health or dental plan and your spouse’s plan.
+- If applicable, you can claim funds from your HSA after submitting your claim to your extended health or dental plan and your spouse’s plan

-- If your employment changes from PEA to another employee group, such as excluded, the new terms and conditions of that role would apply, and any unused HSA would be forfeited; however, if you subsequently returned to the PEA in the same calendar year, any previously forfeited amount of HSA would be reinstated.
+- If your employment changes from PEA to another employee group, such as excluded, the new terms and conditions of that role would apply, and any unused HSA would be forfeited; however, if you subsequently returned to the PEA in the same calendar year, any previously forfeited amount of HSA would be reinstated

 The claiming deadline for your HSA is February 28 following the year in which the expense was incurred.
 For example, if you have expenses in 2020, you must submit your claim by February 28, 2021.

-For more information, contact Canada Life (Great-West Life) at 1-855-644-0538.
+For more information, contact Canada Life at 1-855-644-0538.